syedmaazsaeed/NoteVaultPro-MernApp/README.md

 npm start

-This will start the backend at http://localhost:5000.
+💎This will start the backend at http://localhost:5000.

 </h1>Frontend Setup</h1>